What is Anytime Orienteering?

 How do I get the map?

 After selecting a location you can download the maps and print the course(s) you want to try.
-Downloads are free but we do require that you register by completing the online form, before downloading the map.
+Downloads are free but we require that you register before downloading the map.
 This allows us to understand patterns of use of our Anytime Orienteering courses and will help us provide more options in the future.

 We recommend that you print the map in colour to enable you to use the map legend easily to identify features on the map and make your orienteering more enjoyable.